AndyNortrup/AndyNortrup.github.io/_posts/2020-06-06-military-to-pm-levels.md

 title:  "Military to Product Management - Level Equivalents"
 date: 2020-06-06
 tags: product-management military
+excerpt: "Military officers interested in moving into technology should consider careers in Product Management.
+There are strong parallels between the roles and product management requires many of the skill sets that effective officers have developed in their time in the service.
+But believing that you would be a good product manager and actually getting your foot in the door for an interview is another story."
 ---

 Military officers interested in moving into technology should consider careers in Product Management.
 There are [strong parallels](2015-12-05-Why-a-military-officer-should-be-your-Product-Manager) between the roles and product management requires many of the skill sets that effective officers have developed in their time in the service.
 But believing that you would be a good product manager and actually getting your foot in the door for an interview is another story.